vic-ma/howtodismantle.github.io/_posts/2024-05-10-Data-Deep-Dive-Techniques-for-Mastering-Complex-JSON-and-understand-that-Global-Warming-is-real.md

 ![image](/assets/2024-05-10/040.png)

-To use the data in a chart, we need to beautify it a bit by using a data flow.
-The first step is to give the unknown column a better name: 'Temperature'.
-The second step is to add a column for the actual data.
+To use the data in a chart, we need to beautify it a bit by using a data flow:

+1. First, we'll give the unknown column a better name: `Temperature`.
+2. Next, we'll add a column for the actual data.
 There's a small Lua script behind the column generation.
-It's the data January 1st plus the index number of the row to calculate the date.
-From the data we only take day and month, as the year is determined by the data source itself.
+To calculate the date, it takes `January 1, 2023` and adds the index of the row.
+It returns only the day and month.
+The year is already determined by the data source itself.

 ![image](/assets/2024-05-10/050.png)